Ukrainian-History/autoBWF/docs/usage.rst

 with the boilerplate corresponding to the dropdown menu selection.

 .. note::
-    You can edit the texts manually prior to saving, but be aware that using the drop-down menus will destroy any manual edits that you have made.
+    You can edit the Copyright and Coding History texts manually prior to saving, but be aware that using the drop-down menus will destroy any manual edits that you have made.

 Template files